NelsonGomesNeto/ProgramC/Algorithms and Data Structures/README.md

 # Lowest Common Ancestor (LCA)
+* There are two main implementations of LCA, both use a Sparse Table to speed up their queries and takes O(n\*lg) to preprocess.
+* Eulerian Tour (O(1) queries):
+  * Despite being extremely fast, it's not flexible
+  * I WILL TRY TO ANSWER BINARY LIFTING QUERIES USING THIS TECHNIC
+* Binary Lifting (O(lg) queries):
+  * WAIT FOR IT, I WILL DO YOU AS WELL :)
 * #### Problems
   * [Lowest Common Ancestor](https://www.spoj.com/problems/LCA/) (Pure LCA, no tricks)
   * [Match Match](http://www.codcad.com/problem/147) (Pure LCA, but queries for distance)